French Amazon workers protest in coronavirus pushback

 By Mourad Guichard and Caroline Pailliez

-SARAN, France/PARIS, March 18 (Reuters) - Several hundred Amazon AMZN.O workers in France protested at one of its sites on Wednesday, calling on the online retailer to cease operations or make it easier for employees loath to work during the coronavirus outbreak to stay away.
+SARAN, France/PARIS, March 18 (Reuters) - Several hundred Amazon AMZN.O workers protested in France on Wednesday, calling on the online retailer to cease operations or make it easier for employees not wantingto work during the coronavirus outbreak to stay away.

-Retailers across France were ordered to shut over the past weekend as the country stepped up measures to try and control the spread of the disease, with only stores providing foods and other basic goods or services allowed to operate.
+Retailers across France were ordered to shut over the past weekend as the country stepped up measures to try to control the disease, with only stores providing food and other basic goods or services allowed to operate.

 Amazon had also offered to negotiate salary increases for those who stayed on, he said.

-Several hundred people at Amazon have now exercised a French right to stop work while still receiving full pay, according to Vincent and another union official.
+Several hundred people at Amazon have now sought to exercise a French right to stop work while still receiving full pay, unions said.

-Protestors at the Saran site were also demonstrating to be allowed to apply this rule, an official at the CGT union there said, saying that employees had been told by Amazon managers that it might be contested.
+Protesters at the Saran site were also demonstrating for that right, an official at the CGT union there said, saying that Amazon had contested its usage.

-With shopping in stores now banned, demand for Amazon deliveries is surging, particularly for household staples and medical supplies, the U.S. company told its sellers on Tuesday.

-Amazon said it would take in only essential supplies at its U.S. and UK and other European warehouses until April 5, to free up inventory space for these products.
-They include baby products, beauty and personal care items, pet supplies, books and industrial and scientific goods.

 ((sarah.white1@thomsonreuters.com; + 33 (0) 1 49 49 56 85;))